J-Rios/Digispark_SoftSerial-INT0/README.md

 ## How to use (Wich pins are available)

-- Must use P2 (INT0) pin for Rx UART.
+- **Must** use P2 (INT0) pin for Rx UART.
 - Should use P1 pin for Tx UART (better results than P0).
-- Cant use P3 or P4 for Tx UART, if it is used for USB (USB+ and USB-).
+- Can't use P3 neither P4 for Tx UART, because them are used for USB (USB+ and USB-).
-- Cant use P5 pin (maybe reset enabled issue).
+- Can't use P5 pin, due it could be reset enabled.

 ---